 History

-Over the years, the collection has grown steadily, and now includes no fewer than 5 steam locomotives, 27 diesel locomotives, 8 electric locomotives, 17 coaches, several railcars, wagons and maintenance-of-way equipment.
+Over the years, its collection has continued to grow and now includes no fewer than 5 steam locomotives, 27 diesel locomotives, 8 electric locomotives, 17 coaches, several railcars, wagons and track maintenance equipment.

-Its rich collection is not limited to engine equipment, but also covers other areas such as track, signalling, documentation and more.
+Its rich collection is not limited to motor equipment but also covers other areas such as track, signaling, documentation, etc.

-The ASBL is made up of volunteers from different backgrounds, ages and genders.
-Everyone comes with their own skills and prerequisites.
+The non-profit organization is made up of volunteers from diverse backgrounds, ages, and genders.
+Each brings their own skills and qualifications.

 Why did you create the TSP ?

-The TSP follows this idea by wanting to pass on Belgian railway knowledge and heritage to future generations.
+THE TSP follows this idea by wanting to pass on Belgian railway knowledge and heritage for future generations.

 The global context has shown that Belgium suffers from a lack of recognition of its heritage and history.
-The absence of a museum worthy of the name, and the lack of any official will to work in this very particular direction, demonstrated the urgent need for a different approach.
+The absence of a museum worthy of the name and the lack of official will to work in this very specific direction have demonstrated the urgency of intervening differently.

-Other associations got involved earlier, but their actions are not sufficient to cover the vast field of railway heritage.
-The TSP 's action is therefore complementary to these associations, not in competition with them.
+Other associations have taken action earlier, but their actions are not sufficient to cover the vast field covered by railway heritage.
+The action of the TSP is therefore complementary and not competitive with these associations.

-The TSP 's objective can be summed up in two key points: to preserve a collection for future generations, and to bring it to life as much as possible.
+The objective of the TSP can be summed up in two essential points: preserving a collection for future generations and making it as lively as possible.

-TSP doesn't just target a select group already committed to the cause.
+THE TSP does not only target a small group already won over to the cause.

-The target group is already mentioned in the TSP's raison d'être.
-It's the general public, not just a group of railway history buffs.
+The target group is already mentioned in the rationale of the TSP This is for the general public, not just a group of railway history enthusiasts.

 This can be identified as follows: